1- Get inspired– Samurai mask

 I kept the “half bottom mask” to emphasize on the expression of rage, that shows sharp teeth.
 I exaggerated these one getting inspired by piranhas.

-3- Texture research with brushes
+3- Adding Texture with Custom Photoshop Brushes

 HOW TO INSTALL A PHOTOSHOP BRUSH